butlergroup/Food-Scoot/SECURITY.md

 ## Supported Versions

-The following versions of Delivery Butler are supported:
+The following versions of Food Scoot are supported:

 | Version | Supported          |
 | ------- | ------------------ |